igorok107/hassio-addons/http2mqtt/README.md

 ### Option: `mqtt_host`

 The `mqtt_host` option is the ip address of your mqtt server.
-If you are using the embeded server in Home Assistant just use your instances ip address or mqtt://core-mosquitto.
+If you are using the embeded server in Home Assistant just use your instances ip address.

 ### Option: `mqtt_user`